01 | Write a property development business plan.

 It doesn’t matter if you are going to be working part-time as a way to supplement your primary income.
-Alternatively, if you are full time developing properties, it is crucial that you have set out a well-defined business plan.
-Please take a look at our property developer business plan template for some more information.
+Alternatively, if you are full-time developing properties, it is crucial that you have set out a well-defined business plan.
+Please take a look at our property development business plan template for some more information.

 Also, consider what resources you will need.
 Will you require staff or a marketing agency?
 Are you going to need a website or any other resources for promoting your property?
 Consider all extra costs that are not involved in the property development build.

-Always think about what you will earn from the rental and return on investment.
+Always think about what you will earn from the rental and the return on investment.